2020PB/police-brutality/reports/Ohio.md

 ### Woman holding a sign is shot with rubber bullets | May 31st

 A woman standing alone holding a sign is shot with rubber bullets.
-She falls to the ground and is carried away by othe protestors.
+She falls to the ground and is carried away by other protestors.

 **Links**